Public weighs in on gold mining in Buckingham - Farmville

 In September, a joint work session between the commission and the board revealed Canadian-based company Aston Bay Holdings had been performing exploratory core sampling along a potential gold vein in Buckingham.

-The company operated without the knowledge of the county’s for years until officials discovered what was happening.
+The company operated under the county’s radar for years until officials discovered what was happening.
 As gold drilling/core sampling is not on the list of permitted uses in an A-1 Zoning District, Aston Bay was told to cease operations.

 But the company is finding gold in the county and has expressed interest to continue.
 A joint public hearing between the commission and the board to add a zoning text amendment that would allow core sampling to the list of special uses was scheduled for Oct.
 13, but scheduling issues meant the meeting couldn’t occur.